8 min read

 Regarding internal controls, the person who opens the mail, shouldn’t be the same person who is responsible for accounting functions.

 The person who opens the mail should keep track of checks in a physical paper log of what checks were received and when.
-The checks should be handed over to the bookkeeper or accountant with a copy of the list.
+The checks should be handed over to the bookkeeper or accountant with a copy of the list - You can use customizable check templates for this purpose.
 This covers both the person who opened the mail, and the bookkeeper or accountant.

 3. Determine Which Accounting Method You Will Use